 At night, both the auto mode and HDR produce almost identical pictures, as seen in the images below:

-The main camera of OPPO A5s fails to control the light at night even in HDR mode resulting in an overexposed image.
+The primary camera of OPPO A5s fails to control the light at night even in HDR mode resulting in an overexposed image.

-For selfies, we have a single 8MP camera at the front which can also take bouquet shot enabled via the device’s software.
+For selfies, we have a single 8MP camera at the front, which can also take bouquet shots through the device’s software.